Sing-group-ChBE-UIUC/shaped_penetrant/README.md

 ### Study diffusion at target T

-## Post analysis

-## Raw data for figures in main article and supporting information
+## Raw data for figures in the main article and supporting information